 - iv.
 Samples collected at diesel or gasoline storage sites must be analyzed by an appropriate method for total petroleum hydrocarbons (TPH).
 TPH (GC/FID) with carbon chain identification is recommended for diesel sites.
 Total purgeable petroleum hydrocarbons [TPPH (GC/MS)] as gasoline is recommended for gasoline sites.
-In additional analysis by EPA Method 8260B full scan is required to analyze for volatile organic compounds (VOCs) that include benzene, toluene, ethylbenzene, total xylenes (BTEX), naphthalene, ethanol, Methyl Tertiary Butyl Ether (MTBE) and all other fuel oxygenates.
-Samples collected at waste oil tank storage sites must be analyzed for TPH with carbon chain identification using EPA Method 8015 or for total recoverable petroleum hydrocarbons using EPA Method 1664, for full scan VOCs including BTEX, MTBE and all other fuel oxygenates, and chlorinated solvents by EPA Method 8260B, and for polycyclic aromatic hydrocarbons using EPA Method 8310 or 8270C (SIM Mode)1.
+Samples collected in association with tanks in use prior to 1992 must be analyzed for organic lead if free product is present.
+In addition, analysis by EPA Method 8260B full scan is required to analyze for volatile organic compounds (VOCs) that include benzene, toluene, ethylbenzene, total xylenes (BTEX), naphthalene, 1,2-dichloroethane (EDC [or 1,1-DCA]) and 1,1-dibromoethane (EDB), ethanol, Methyl Tertiary Butyl Ether (MTBE) and all other fuel oxygenates. - v.
+Samples collected at waste oil tank storage sites must be analyzed for TPH with carbon chain identification using EPA Method 8015 or for total recoverable petroleum hydrocarbons using EPA Method 1664, for full scan VOCs including BTEX, EDC, EDB, MTBE and all other fuel oxygenates, and chlorinated solvents by EPA Method 8260B, and for polycyclic aromatic hydrocarbons using EPA Method 8310 or 8270C (SIM Mode)1.
+In addition, soil samples must be analyzed for wear metals (cadmium, chromium, nickel, lead, and zinc).
 Detection limits for all reported constituents must meet appropriate data quality objectives. - 8.
 The detection of a reportable unauthorized release, based on field observations and/or the results of the soil and groundwater sample analysis, shall require compliance with the reporting requirements of CCR Section 2652 and the initial abatement and corrective action requirements of Articles 5 and 11 of Title 23, Division 3, Chapter 16, CCR. - 9.
 The owner of the UST should provide site security to prevent unauthorized public access into excavated areas.
-This security may include temporary fencing or a twenty-four (24) hour security guard. - 10.
-The owner of the UST shall have equipment onsite available to control any vapor emissions.
+This security may include temporary fencing or a twenty-four (24) hour security guard. - The owner of the UST shall have equipment onsite available to control any vapor emissions.
 The equipment may include bulldozers to backfill excavations and/or tarps to cover contaminated soil. - 11.
 Documentation required to be forwarded to this Agency after UST removal includes: - a.
 A copy of the certificate of UST destruction, - b.
 Copies, signed by the receiving State permitted facility, of all Uniform Hazardous Waste Manifests used to transport the residual or rinseate liquid, solids, or sludge waste removed from the tanks, and - c.
-Original (wet) copies of the laboratory analytical report, and the white copy of the OCHCA Chain of Custody form, sent with samples to the laboratory, with all required information completed by the laboratory. - d.
-Information regarding backfill procedures, including source and volume of backfill material, purchase receipts for imported fill, and certified clean documentation or laboratory results, as appropriate.
-Sampling for fill material should follow the Department of Toxic Substances Control's Clean Imported Fill Material Guidance.
+Original (wet) copies of the laboratory analytical report, and the white copy of the OCHCA Chain of Custody form, sent with samples to the laboratory, with all required information completed by the laboratory.

-1 Analytical methods listed above are subject to revision or update by EPA.
+Analytical methods listed above are subject to revision or update by EPA.
 Suggested test methods may require updating as analytical procedures are promulgated.